 3.3.3 Lake Norman Watershed Overlay District

 Intent: The intent of the Lake Norman Watershed Overlay District is to provide for the protection of public water supplies as required by the NC.
-Water Supply Watershed Classification and Protection Act (G.S 143-214.5) and regulations promulgated there under.
+Water Supply Watershed Protection Act (G.S 143-214.5) and regulations promulgated there under.
 The Lake Norman Watershed Overlay may be applied in any zoning district.
 The Lake Norman Watershed Overlay District supplements the regulations of the underlying zoning district within the Lake Norman Watershed Protection Area to ensure protection of public drinking water supplies.
 All other uses and regulations for the underlying district shall continue to remain in effect for properties classified under the Lake Norman Watershed Overlay District.

 .1 Applicability: The Lake Norman Watershed Protection Area is that area within the jurisdiction of the Town of Huntersville which contributes surface drainage into that portion of the Catawba River known as Lake Norman and its tributaries.
 The Lake Norman Watershed Protection area is specifically defined on the Huntersville Zoning Maps.